-Angelina College Adult Education & Literacy
+Angelina College Adult Education & Literacy (AEL)

 Angelina College has added an exciting new component to its mission of Workforce and Continuing Education on July 1, 1999.
-The Adult Education and Literacy program prepares individuals to enter the workforce by developing their basic reading, writing, and math skills.
+The Adult Education and Literacy (AEL) program prepares individuals to enter the workforce by developing their basic reading, writing, and math skills.
 The program also provide access to workforce education and career development services by providing scholarships to AEL students interested in skills training considered in demand for the region.
-Classes are located in Angelina, Houston, Jasper Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Trinity, and Tyler counties.
+Classes are located in Angelina, Houston, Jasper, Nacogdoches, Newton, Polk, Sabine, San Augustine, San Jacinto, Trinity, and Tyler counties.
 Administrative oversight for the operation of adult education in these counties is provided by the office of the Vice President of Workforce & Continuing Education.
 The general services provided by the adult education sites include high school equivalency preparation, English as a Second Language, U.S. citizenship courses, literacy, basic skills improvement, transitioning to college and career, and integrated education training.
-The Angelina College Adult Education program is located on the second floor of the library on campus and in the off-campus centers located in Crockett, Jasper, Livingston, and Nacogdoches.
+The Angelina College Adult Education program is located on the second floor of the Community Services building on campus and in the off-campus centers located throughout the College 12-county service area.
 The hours of operation vary by location.
-For more information, call (936) 633-4525 or (936) 305-5323.
+For more information, call (936) 633-4525.